 v Limit Limit Menu Limit Test On Off Upper Value Limit Test: Tap to toggle the Limit Test function On/Off .
-When On, the instrument will compare current measurement to user-defined limit lines.
-If the measurement breaches a limit line, the term "FAIL" will appear in large red text.
-Failing regions are colored red, and the passing region gree Lower Value Upper Value: Sets the position of an upper limit line.
+When On, the instrument will compare the current measurement to user-defined limit lines.
+If the measurement breaches a limit line, the text "FAIL" will appear in large red text.
+Failing regions are colored red, and the passing region green.
+20.0 dBm Upper Value: Sets the position of an upper limit line.
 If the measurement goes higher than the limit, "FAIL" is displayed.
 Set this value to 0 to turn the upper limit off.
-Limit Alarm Lower Value: Sets the position of a lower limit line.
+0.0 dBm Limit Alarm On Off Lower Value: Sets the position of a lower limit line.
 If the measurement goes lower than the limit, "FAIL" is displayed.
 Set this value to 0 to turn the lower limit off.
 Limit Preset Limit Alarm: Tap to toggle the Limit Alarm feature On/Off .
 When on, the instrument will emit a series of beeps to notify the user when a limit line is breached.
 Limit Preset: Resets to default settings; turns all limits off.